usaid-cs/yesterday-i-learned/java.md

 - Parameterise your type declarations whenever possible. `List ofNumbers` allows you to `add` anything into the list, while `List<Integer> ofNumbers` will break compilation when you add any non-integer to it.
 - In between `public` and `void`, you can specify [bounded parameters](https://docs.oracle.com/javase/tutorial/java/generics/bounded.html) that specifies ... superclasses of that type that can be passed in, I guess.
 Today I have not learned.
 - `@SuppressWarnings("unchecked")` in the code means that you confirm [the generic method/function is doing legal things](http://stackoverflow.com/a/1129812/1558430).
+- You can't make an `Optional<T>` of a primitive, because a primitive is not a `T`.
+There are however classes like [`OptionalInt`](https://www.dariawan.com/tutorials/java/optionaldouble-optionalint-and-optionallong/), which allow you to use streams with primitives, for example.

 ## Classes, Interfaces, and things to that effect